apiobuild/platform/content/blog/create-an-online-store-for-free.md

 #### Search Engine Optimization

-Despite how easy it is to set up an online store, we offer [a SEO-optimized website framework](https://apiobuild.com/blog/website-is-not-the-seo-you-think/#chopin-s-seo-features) and take care many of the SEO integration already,like meta title and descriptions, index, social media thumbnails, etc.
+Despite how easy it is to set up an online store, we offer [an SEO-optimized website framework](https://apiobuild.com/blog/website-is-not-the-seo-you-think/#chopin-s-seo-features) to take care many of the SEO integrations such as meta title and descriptions, index, social media thumbnails, etc.

 ## Summary